Deployed: 2026-06-15

 Marcus Reeves (demo-patient-1) |

-53, HTN / hyperlipidemia / T2DM, cardiac-risk-loaded | — (run the chest-tightness interview) |
+53, HTN / hyperlipidemia / T2DM, cardiac-risk-loaded | (run the chest-tightness interview) |

-| Priya Nair | 34, no chronic conditions | Self-care — sore throat |
+| Priya Nair | 34, no chronic conditions | Self-care, sore throat |

-| Walter Boateng | 70, COPD | See-GP — productive cough |
+| Walter Boateng | 70, COPD | See-GP, productive cough |

-| Sofia Marchetti | 44, asthma | Emergency — acute breathlessness |
+| Sofia Marchetti | 44, asthma | Emergency, acute breathlessness |

+The seeded cases span all four triage levels across a range of ages and presentations.
 Marcus is deliberately cardiac-risk-loaded so a chest-tightness scenario exercises real reasoning over his FHIR record.

-curl http://localhost:8001/health # agent curl -u _SYSTEM:SYS http://localhost:52773/centralpark/health # IRISVector search (no LLM cost)
+curl http://localhost:8001/health # agent curl -u _SYSTEM:SYS http://localhost:52773/centralpark/health # IRISVector search (no LLM chat cost; embeds + searches inside IRIS)

 curl -X POST http://localhost:52773/centralpark/vector/search -u _SYSTEM:SYS

--H 'Content-Type: application/json' -d '{"query":"chest tightness on exertion","k":3}'Direct triage (chat LLM); writes a Communication when urgent
+-H 'Content-Type: application/json' -d '{"query":"chest tightness on exertion","k":3}'Direct triage (chat LLM); runs the tool loop + verifier, writes a Communication when urgent

 curl -X POST http://localhost:52773/centralpark/triage -u _SYSTEM:SYS